dchaley/deepcell-imaging/benchmarking/deepcell-e2e/README.md

 # Method

-- Setup a GCP Vertex AI managed notebook instance, connect to the instance using the link `OPEN JUPYTERLAB`
+- Provision a GCP Vertex AI managed notebook instance
+  - Connect to the instance using the link `OPEN JUPYTERLAB`
-- Run `pip install deepcell --user` in the VertexAI *terminal* prior to running the test notebook
+- Upload the example notebook
   - Run [the notebook](deepcell-e2e-benchmark.ipynb), which documents the configuration parameters
+  - Set the notebook runtime to `tensorflow 2.12 (local)`

+NOTE: You must set up the model info (create/copy)
+  - at ` /home/jupyter/.keras/models/MultiplexSegmentation`

+Tip: To manually install DeepCell, run `pip install deepcell --user` in the VertexAI *terminal* prior to running the test notebook